neo4j/neo4j-dotnet-driver/Neo4j.Driver/Neo4j.Driver.TestKitBackend/README.md

     H->>TK: {"name": "Driver", "data": {"id": "0"}}
 ```

-The real `Messages/NewDriver.cs` is this plus configuration: the request record carries every config field testkit can send, and a mapper translates them onto the driver's `ConfigBuilder`.
+The real `Messages/NewDriver.cs` is this plus configuration: the request record carries every config field testkit can send, and a mapper translates them onto the backend's `IConfigBuilder` adapter, which wraps the driver's `ConfigBuilder`.
 The structure is identical.

 ### Walkthrough: VerifyConnectivity